 Dr. Tina WoodsSenior Director, Community Health Services

-Tina sits on the Data Safety Monitoring Board Member for the HEALTHH Study—Healing and Empowering Alaskan Lives Toward Healthy Hearts Project, the UAA Psychology Department’s Community Advisory Board (PCAB) and is a member of the Alaska Public Health Association (ALPHA) and American Psychological Association (APA).
-She is also a committee member of the Criminal Justice Commission Workgroup on Behavioral Health, and is Alaska Opioid Policy Task Force—Committee Member and is co-chair of the writing team for the 1115 Behavioral Health Waiver Demonstration Project.
+Dr. Woods sits on the Data Safety Monitoring Board Member for the HEALTHH Study (Healing and Empowering Alaskan Lives Toward Healthy Hearts Project), the UAA Psychology Department’s Community Advisory Board and is a member of the Alaska Psychological Association and American Psychological Association.
+She is a Board of Trustee at Alaska Pacific University, Co-chair of the Alaska Area Specimen Bank Oversight Committee and Co-chair of the Community Engagement Workgroup—Transforming Child Welfare Outcomes for Alaska Native Children.